Apache Spark operations supported by Hive Warehouse Connector in Azure HDInsight

 ls /usr/hdp/current/hive_warehouse_connector

-3. Edit the code below with the hive-warehouse-connector-assembly version identified above.
+3. Edit the code with the hive-warehouse-connector-assembly version identified above.
 Then execute the command to start the spark shell:

 spark-shell --master yarn \